The First-Time Flyer Guide#

 Fleet Carrier Taxes and Fees

 The Fleet Carrier needs funding to help with the cost of operation.
 One of the ways this is collected is through taxes and fees.
-Taxes are profit provided back to the carrier where fees are non-optional and do not benefit the carrier.
+100% of taxes are provided back to the carrier where fees are non-configurable and benefits are split between the carrier and service provider.

 | Service | Tax/Fee |